 This form is REQUIRED.
 This form tells the court who is asking to be named the guardian and why.
 The person asking to be the guardian is the "proposed guardian/petitioner."
 If a second person is asking to be a co-guardian, that person is the "proposed second guardian/co-petitioner."
 The children over whom the guardianship is requested are the "proposed protected minors."
 All sections must be completed.
 If something does not apply, write "n/a" in that section.

 This form is REQUIRED.
-The judge requires a hearing before deciding whether to approve the guardianship.
-The "citation" sets a court date for your request to be named the guardian.
+The citation sets a court date for your request to be named the guardian.
 Fill out every section except for the "Date and Time of Court Appearance" (that part will be filled out by the court clerk when you file your papers).

 The Clerk of Court will schedule a hearing date when you file the Citation.
-If there is an emergency and you want the judge to hear your case sooner, you can file additional documents asking the judge to change the court date.
-Download the Order Shortening Time Packet (pdf fillable) for all of the instructions and forms needed to ask the judge to hear your case quickly.
+If you want the judge to hear your case sooner because of an emergency, you can fill out the Order Shortening Time Packet (pdf fillable) to ask the judge to change your court date.

-After you fill out the papers above, you will need to file them to open up a case.
-There is no fee to file the papers if you are asking to be the guardian over the person only (not the estate).
+After you fill out the papers above, you will need to file them with the family court to open up a case.

-The fee is payable by cash, money order, or most major credit/debit cards.
+- Guardian over the esatate: $5 fee if the assets are more than $2500, payable by cash, money order, or most major credit/debit cards.
 If you cannot afford the fee, please see Filing Fees and Waivers to find out how to ask the court to waive the fee.

 Family Courts and Services Center